An official website of the State of Georgia government.

 Tyrone Oliver is a long-time resident of Newton County, Georgia and was appointed to the position of DJJ Commissioner by Governor Brian P. Kemp on July 25, 2019.

-DJJ is pleased to announce the deployment of a Community Resources Database for use by staff, youth, and their families.
-The database consists of more than 1,200 resources statewide.
+A Community Resources Database for use by staff, youth, and their families with more than 1,200 resources statewide.

 Family members, advocates, and other concerned citizens can report complaints to the Office of the Ombudsman on behalf of youth under supervision of the Georgia Department of Juvenile Justice.